 The City had not been selected for audit for several years.
-In 2022 the Anoka County Canvasing Board randomly selected Ward 2 Precint 1 for a post election audit.
+In 2022 the Anoka County Canvasing Board randomly selected Ward 2 Precinct 1 for a post election audit.
 Ballots were hand counted by Election Judges for Governor, United States Representative and Secretary of State.
 Results of the hand count matched the results reported by the City's vote counting equipment from Election Day.
+The City conducted no elections in 2023.